 - Launch PowerPoint 2013, and make sure that the guides are visible.
 If they are not visible, you can use the Alt+F9 key to turn them on (and toggle them off).
 Other than the two default guides, create two more guides – a new Vertical guide on the left area of the slide and another new Horizontal guide on the bottom area of the slide, as shown in Figure 1.
 Other than the two default guides, create two more guides – a new Vertical guide on the left area of the slide and another new Horizontal guide on the bottom area of the slide, as shown in Figure 1.

 Figure 1: Multiple guides on slide

-- Place a shape (any shape) on your slide, in this example we placed a rectangle and filled it with a picture fill as shown in Figure 2.
+- Place a shape (any shape) on your slide, in this example we placed a rectangle with a picture fill as shown in Figure 2.

 - On the second slide we placed another rectangle that does not have the same width and height dimensions as the rectangle on our first slide does (see Figure 3).
 This again has a picture fill and the guide helped us anchor the bottom left position of this rectangle to exactly match the bottom left position of the rectangle in the previous slide (compare Figures 2 and 3).

-Figure 3: Rectangle with different width and height on slide 2
+Figure 3: Rectangle shape with different width and height on slide 2

 - We were able to position the bottom left of both rectangles on successive slides identically because we moved these shapes close to the guides, as soon as they were fairly close to the guides where we needed to position them, they just snapped!